paulazoo/behavior/analysis/Docs.md

 ## Not used in main analysis anymore.

 # HitMovements
+TODO: put back valueerror in extract_leverpresses.py and make it impossible to not be below first threshold within a trial

 I will define a `movement` as the recorded lever movement between a defined first to second threshold and back for the third threshold.
 This notebook is solely for detecting and saving each movement from a day.

 __Note on possible movements:__